rxn7/sandbox/README.md

 ## Features
 ### Texture Packs
 You can create your own texture pack.
-You just need to put in res/textures folder.
+You just need to put it in res/textures folder.
 It should appear in the textures drop down (see the image below) and you can choose it.
 <br><br>
 ![ss3](https://user-images.githubusercontent.com/60551555/110389594-080c2d00-8065-11eb-8ffd-fe63874f330c.png)
 ![ss4](https://user-images.githubusercontent.com/60551555/110389606-0cd0e100-8065-11eb-9192-95e730c39416.png)